vitaut/vitaut.net/_posts/2023-12-14-chatgpt-driven-development.md

 BENCHMARK_MAIN();
 ```

-There is still room for improvements but it's a reasonable start and only
+There is still room for improvement but it's a reasonable start and only
 required 5 iterations in total.
 Interestingly, it completely forgot about the
 conflict issue when switching from strings to integers so I had to remind it.